 Since the Sony PS Vita doesn’t support VPN natively, you will need to set the VPN on a router or a computer and then share the connection to the device.
-The steps below will guide you on how to set up a proxy connection on your Sony PS Vita handheld to gain access to the VPN network.
+The steps below will guide you on how to set up a proxy connection on your Playstation Vita console to gain access to the VPN network.

 Not yet registered?
 It’s quick and easy, give our 3-Day Free Trial a try now!